 The primary comparison groups will be composed of women or babies of women randomised to planned early term delivery at 38+0 to 38+3 weeks versus those randomised to expectant care at term until at least 40+0 weeks.
 In the first instance, all analyses will be based on the ITT principle (i.e., all participants will be analysed in the treatment group to which they were randomised irrespective of compliance or other protocol deviation).
 Although the neonatal co-primary outcome is based on a non-inferiority hypothesis, an ITT analysis (rather than a per-protocol analysis) was considered the most appropriate primary analysis since the intervention is about planned timing of delivery (as opposed to actual timing of delivery).
-A sensitivity analysis will be performed on the per-protocol population to assess the robustness of the findings.
-An additional sensitivity analysis will examine the neonatal co-primary outcome among liveborns.
+A sensitivity analysis will be performed on the per-protocol population to assess the robustness of the findings (see Section 13.2.4).

 For all outcome measures, summary statistics and treatment effects, (e.g. mean differences, relative risks) will be presented.
 Treatment effects will be adjusted for the minimisation variables listed in Section 6.2, where possible(58).
-95% confidence intervals (CI) will be presented for the co-primary outcomes and the Caesarean secondary outcome, and 99% for all other secondary outcomes.
+95% confidence intervals (CI) will be presented for all outcomes.
 No adjustment for multiple comparisons will be made.

-Women who are consented at 36+0-37+6 weeks, but who were not randomised (possible only at 37+0-6 weeks) will be included in separate descriptive analyses of the maternal and neonatal co-primary outcomes, Caesarean delivery, and other secondary outcomes (other than satisfaction) to hospital discharge only.
+Women who are consented at 36^{+0} - 37^{+6} weeks, but who were not randomised (possible only at 37^{+0-6} weeks) will be included in separate descriptive analyses of the maternal and neonatal co-primary outcomes, Caesarean delivery, and other secondary outcomes (other than satisfaction) to hospital discharge only.

-13.2.1.
-Primary Outcome Measures
+13.2.1 Primary Outcome Measures

 The co-primary outcomes are binary outcomes (i.e. yes/no) and will be analysed using a generalised linear model (with binomial distribution and log link), adjusting for minimisation variables listed in Section 6.2.
 Treatment effects will be expressed as adjusted risk ratios with 95% CIs.
-If the model does not converge, log Poisson regression models with robust variance estimation will be used(59).
+If the model does not converge, log Poisson regression models with robust variance estimation will be used (59).

-13.2.2.
-Secondary Outcome Measures
+13.2.2 Secondary Outcome Measures

-The secondary outcomes that are binary (i.e., yes/no) will be analysed using the same methods described for the primary outcomes (see Section 13.2.1), with corresponding 99% CIs.
-For those secondary outcomes that are continuous (e.g. the Childbirth Experience Questionnaire scores), linear regression methods will be used if the outcome is sufficiently normally distributed (or where data can be suitably transformed), to calculate an adjusted mean difference and 99% confidence interval.
-For skewed continuous outcomes, unadjusted median differences and 99% confidence intervals will be presented.
+The secondary outcomes that are binary (i.e., yes/no) will be analysed using the same methods described for the primary outcomes (see Section 13.2.1), with corresponding 95% CIs.
+For those secondary outcomes that are continuous (e.g. the Childbirth Experience Questionnaire scores), linear regression methods will be used if the outcome is sufficiently normally distributed (or where data can be suitably transformed), to calculate an adjusted mean difference and 95% confidence interval.
+For skewed continuous outcomes, unadjusted median differences and 95% confidence intervals will be presented.

-13.2.3.
-Subgroup Analyses
+13.2.3 Subgroup Analyses